konstmish/prodigy/README.md

 it is better to change the value of `d_coef` (1.0 by default).
 Values of `d_coef` above 1, such as 2 or 10, will force a larger estimate of the learning rate; set it to 0.5 or even 0.1 if you want a smaller learning rate.

+## Scheduler
-We also recommend using cosine annealing with the method:
+As a rule of thumb, we recommend either using no scheduler or using cosine annealing with the method:
 ```
 # n_epoch is the total number of epochs to train the network
 scheduler = torch.optim.lr_scheduler.CosineAnnealingLR(opt, T_max=total_steps)